 Does your life have more meaning?

-What does the additional money do to your ability to impact on the world? your community? your family? you?
+What does the additional money do to your ability to impact the world? your community? your family? you?